-CRIStin (Current research information system in Norway) is a research information system for hospitals, research institutes, and universities and university colleges.
-An essential part in the resultservice is the publishing database NVI (The Norwegian Science Index).
+Cristin (Current research information system in Norway) is a research information system for hospitals, research institutes, and universities and university colleges.
+An essential part in the result service is the publishing database NVI (The Norwegian Science Index).
 Click for further information.

-Research results / NVI These publication forms is to be reported to DBH.
+Research results / NVI These publication forms are to be reported to DBH.
 They must also meet the requirements of scientific publishing and publishing channels (journals / publishers) must be approved.
 See Publication channels

 Academic article/Academic literature review